-[48:24] You can't simply ignore.
+[ 26:23 ] You can't simply ignore.
 You can't simply remain willfully ignorant of this man who changed the course of human history, who changed the course of nations, of empires, of continents, of this world.

-Surely only the most arrogant person or ignorant person could just sweep Jesus Christ aside as being utterly irrelevant.

-Surely an honest person must have some explanation for his life, for his teaching, for his actions, for his legacy in the world.
+Surely, only the most arrogant person or ignorant person could just sweep Jesus Christ aside as being utterly irrelevant. surely, surely, an honest person must have some explanation for his life, for his teaching, for his actions, for his legacy in the world.